Statistical significance in choice modelling: computation, usage and reporting: Empirical example

 For the present analysis, we focus on work trips, with a sample of 3,438 trips made by 358 individuals.
 For each trip, individuals travelled by one of six modes: car (47.6\%), bus (19.9\%), rail (8\%), taxi (1.5\%), cycling (3.9\%) or walking (19.1\%).
 The data covers a very wide range of trip distances, going from just under 100 metres to just under $100$ kilometres, with a mean distance of $10$ kilometres and a median distance of $5.9$ kilometres.

 The attributes of the alternatives used in the models for the present paper include in-vehicle travel time, out-of-vehicle travel time, and travel cost.
 We used a linear-in-attributes specification of a Multinomial Logit (MNL) model, with mode specific in vehicle and out of vehicle travel time parameters.
-All models were estimated using Apollo \citep{hess_palma_apollo}.
+For this illustration, we rely on such a simple model, including without an explicit treatment of the repeated choice nature of the data.
+All models were estimated using Apollo \citep{hess_palma_apollo}\footnote{The data and code are available via \url{www.stephanehess.me.uk/papers/significance.zip}.}.
 In addition to the standard estimation (and computation of classical and robust standard errors), we also conducted bootstrap estimation using $400$ samples taken at the level of individual travellers (as opposed to individual trips).

 The results of our analysis are shown in Table \ref{tab:example}.
-We follow the policy of showing 4 significant digits (i.e. not counting leading zeros) for estimates, standard errors and confidence limits.
+We follow the policy of showing at least 2 significant digits (i.e. not counting leading zeros) for estimates, standard errors and confidence limits, which in our case is possible by showing four digits after the decimal point throughout, and 5 in one case.
 For the latter two, we use scientific notation giving the larger number of leading zeros for some parameters.
 For p-values, we show three digits after the decimal point, adopting the APA convention of $p<.001$ where this applies.

 Looking at the estimates ($\hat{\beta}_k$), we note that, with car as the base, the alternative specific constants (ASC) for all other modes except walking are negative.
 In line with expectations, the in vehicle travel time, out of vehicle travel time, and travel cost coefficients are all negative, with higher out of vehicle than in vehicle time sensitivites.